 How to Harvest Persimmons

 As mentioned, ideally, you would harvest wild or astringent persimmons when the fruit is fully ripe and ready to fall from the tree.
-However, due to the wildlife competition and the fact that fully ripe fruit bruised easily, wild persimmons are usually harvested early and allowed to ripen off the tree.
+However, due to the wildlife competition and the fact that fully ripe fruit bruises easily, wild persimmons are usually harvested early and allowed to ripen off the tree.

-Cut the fruit from the tree with either hand pruners or a sharp knife when harvesting persimmon fruit.
+To harvest them, cut the fruit from the tree with either hand pruners or a sharp knife when harvesting persimmon fruit.
 Leave a bit of the stem attached.
 Don’t stack them in a basket, as they easily bruise.
 Lay the harvested fruit in a shallow tray in a single layer.

-Allow the fruit to ripen at room temperature or store in the refrigerator for up to a month or frozen for up to 8 months.
+Allow the fruit to ripen at room temperature or store in the refrigerator for up to a month or frozen for up to eight months.
 If you wish to hasten the ripening process, store the persimmons in a bag with a ripe apple or banana.
 They give off ethylene gas that speeds the ripening process.

 Non-astringent persimmons can be stored at room temp, albeit for a shorter period of time than their wild cousins.
 The same is true of storing in the refrigerator.